CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVnicEthAdapterPolicy.md

 ```

 ### -EtherChannelPinningEnabled
-Enables Ether Channel Pinning to combine multiple physical links between two network switches into a single logical link.
+Enables EtherChannel Pinning to combine multiple physical links between two network switches into a single logical link.
 Transmit Queue Count should be at least 2 to enable ether channel pinning.

 ```yaml
 Type: bool